cilostazol (Oral route)Pronunciation

 The presence of other medical problems may affect the use of cilostazol.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Active bleeding (including peptic ulcers and intracranial bleeding [e.g., bleeding on the brain]) or
+- Active bleeding (including peptic ulcers, bleeding in the brain) or

-- Congestive heart failure—cilostazol should not be used.
+- Congestive heart failure—Should not be used in patients with these conditions.

 - Kidney disease or